North Carolina FC: Charleston Battery and Atlanta Silverbacks

+Rochester Rhinos

 A rivalry developed between the RailHawks and Rochester Rhinos due to the close financial and player ties between the two organizations.
 Former RailHawks GM Chris Economides held the same position with the Rhinos before departing for Cary, and former Rhinos President Frank DuRoss and former CEO Steve Donner were part of the original ownership group.
 In addition, former RailHawks coach Scott Schweitzer was a captain and fan favorite of the Rhinos, and onetime RailHawks players Frank Sanfilippo and Connally Edozien were once Rhinos players.
 This rivalry has cooled ever since the two teams joined different leagues.